ietf-wg-diem/diem-requirements/draft-fainchtein-diem-use-cases.md

 ### Removable

 Digital emblems MAY require to be removable in that checking for the presence of an emblem associated with a bearer results in no emblem.
 Note that checking for emblem presence is independent of its validation.
 That is, emblems do not count as removed when they become invalid.

 ### Undetectable Validation

 Digital emblem discovery MAY require that bearers, issuers, and authorizing parties be unable to detect when an emblem is being discovered or validated.
 This requirement is motivated by emblems that mark its bearer as protected and ask validators to not attack the bearer.
 If emblem discovery were detectable by the bearer, issuer, or by an authorizing party, malicious parties could misuse the digital emblem as an intrusion detection system.

 ## Validation Requirements

 ### Validation

 Digital emblems MAY require validation.
 Validation MUST support verification of all the emblem’s data and its context.
 In particular, validation MUST ensure that the emblem was issued for the respective bearer.
 Some use cases MAY use unverified digital emblems.

 ### Authorization

 Digital emblems MAY require authorization by third-parties.
 Any authorization mechanism MUST account for the possibility of compromise of cryptographic key material, for example, by specifying revocation mechanisms or using short-lived credentials.
 Individual profiles MUST standardize a trust model that describes how validators can discover authorities and how the system selects authorities.

 ## Other Requirements

-### Extensible
+### Extensibility

 The digital emblem architecture should be extensible.
 The initial work should not preclude future extensions and individual standards should be designed as general as possible.

 # Extensions